 The trek package covers three meals a day, transportation, lodging, guide and porter cost, and permits.
-Anything other than these accounts for extra or personal expense.
+Anything other than these accounts for extra or personal expenses.

 Extra personal expenses on the trek may include meals or beverages other than the one specified in the package.
 The trekker must cover any additional expense for bottled water, souvenir shopping, and tips.
 Tipping the guide and porters is not compulsory.
 However, you can tip them at the end of the trek as a kind gesture.

 Travel Insurance is mandatory for every tourist.
 One must obtain appropriate travel insurance before undertaking the 10 days Annapurna Base Camp Trek.
 The travel insurance must cover emergency evacuation, ground rescue, and medical support.
 Get insurance worth at least USD 100,000.

 Trekking members are kindly requested to send their detailed insurance information to Alpine Eco Trek before embarking on the trek.
 In an emergency, we will contact the insurer using the information provided by the trekker.

 The trek may encounter many unforeseen situations such as injury, illness, natural calamity, etc. Travel insurance is a significant part of trekking.
 In many cases, helicopter rescue is the only way out of dangerous mountain areas.
 Travel insurance comes in handy during medical emergencies or disappearances.

 Please ensure that the insurance company covers the cost incurred for mountain rescue in an adventure activity, and conducts helicopter rescue and evacuation up to 6,000 meters in altitude.